giladbarnea/more_termcolor/README.md

 cprint('some text', 'red', 'on bright black', 'bold', 'italic')

 # This is also possible:
-from more_termcolor import bold, satred bold_text = bold('text')
+from more_termcolor.colors import bold, brightred bold_text = bold('text')
-fancy = satred(f'this whole string, including this {bold_text} is bright red')
+fancy = brightred(f'this whole string, including this {bold_text} is bright red')
 ```

 ## Roadmap